DataDog/system-tests/docs/weblog/README.md

 ## GET /dsm

 This endpoint executes database queries for DSM supported libraries.
-A 200 response is returned if the query is executed successfully.
+A 200 response with message "ok" is returned if the produce and consume calls for the specified tech are started successfully.
+Otherwise, error messages will be returned.

 Expected query params:
   - `integration`: Name of messaging tech
-    - Possible Values: `kafka`, `rabbitmq`, `grpc`, `http`
+    - Possible Values: `kafka`

 ## GET /user_login_success_event